CivicDataLab/civicdatalab.github.io/content/work/publicfinance/index.md

 ---
 name: Public Finance
-description: We believe that Public Finance data sits at the intersection of various sectors and offers a unique lens to observe government priorities.
-We want to empower citizens by improving access to this information and helping them interact with this data.
+description: We curate Public Finance data by following the flow of funds through budgets all the way through to public procurements.
+We are working on building open source tools to track, visualize, and analyze this information.
 image: ./pf.jpg
 color: '#66D2D6'
 type: sector